andreasonny83/package-json-from-template/readme.md

 ## Why

-- You might find this project useful if you need to generate a node module with different dependencies which uses a different package.json configuration from your repository configuration
+- You might find this project useful if you need to generate a node module generates inside a different folder in your project but you want to avoid manually updating the version number before each release
 - It saves you time
 - It's DRY

 ## When to use it

 Sometimes you create a repository that generates a packaged version of your project and you want that to have it own `package.json` file but the same name and version inherited from your original project.

 ## Install

 If you want to install package-json-from-template globally, use the follow command from your terminal:

 ```
 $ npm install -g package-json-from-template